farihatamboli/deep-learning-classifier/README.md

 - image folder is `data/raw/train/` (rename if needed)

 ## Notes
-This repository is designed as a reproducible portfolio implementation.
-It is intentionally written to be readable in interviews.
+This project was initially created in Feb 2023 (typo in PDF).
+It was enhanced using GPT-5.2 in Feb 2026.